Van Poortvliet hoping to emulate hero Youngs

-Jack van Poortvliet: England scrum-half poised to emulate hero Youngs
+Jack van Poortvliet: England scrum-half poised to emulate hero Ben Youngs

 Last updated on .From the section Rugby Union